This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Juan Ignacio García Carrión Foundation

-The JUAN IGNACIO GARCÍA-CARRIÓN Foundation was founded as a non-profit association.
-Its social mission is to promote stable employment for people with disabilities, provide comprehensive care with the goal of achieving the highest levels of integration, and provide training tailored to all these individuals.
+The "JUAN IGNACIO GARCÍA-CARRIÓN" Foundation was established as a non-profit association.
+Its corporate purpose is to promote stable employment for people with disabilities, provide comprehensive care with the aim of achieving the highest levels of integration, and provide tailored training for all these individuals.

-Sustainability 360º
+360º Sustainability

 Respect for biodiversity, the creation of stable, quality jobs, and the responsible use of resources are fundamental pillars for the company.